 President Isaias Afwerki and the Popular Front for Democracy and Justice (PFDJ) have ruled Eritrea since the country's independence from Ethiopia in 1993.
-President Afwerki and his circle maintain absolute authority.
-Thousands of Eritreans are imprisoned for their real or imagined opposition to the government, and a 2015 UN Commission of Inquiry on Human Rights in Eritrea (COI-E) report describes extensive use of torture and forced labor.
-No private newspapers, political opposition parties, or independent non-governmental organizations exist.
-The government requires all physically- and mentally-capable people between the ages of 18 and 70 to perform a full-time, indefinite, and poorly-paid national service obligation, which includes military, development, or civil service components.
-While the national service does include a civil service component, all Eritreans are required to undertake military training and Eritreans cannot choose which type of service they must complete.
+President Afwerki and his inner circle maintain absolute authority.
+Thousands of Eritreans are imprisoned for their real or imagined opposition to the government, and the 2015 and 2016 United Nations (UN) Commis- sion of Inquiry on Human Rights in Eritrea (COI-E) reports describe extensive use of torture and forced labor, including of religious prisoners of conscience.
+In 2016, the COI-E found "reasonable grounds to conclude" that crimes against humanity had been committed, and urged the UN Security Council to refer the situThe government requires all physically and mentally capable people between the ages of 18 and 70 to perform a full-time, indefinite, and poorly paid national service obligation, which includes military, development, or civil service components.
+Eritrean authorities argue that the national service is necessary because the country remains on a war footing with Ethiopia, which has not implemented the demarcated border between the two countries.
+While national service does include a civil service component, all Eritreans are required to undertake military training; all forms of service are supervised by military commanders, and Eritreans cannot choose which type of service they must complete.
 Hence, there is no alternative for conscientious objectors.
-The UN and various human
+Further, a civilian militia program requirement for most males and females between the ages of 18 and 50 not in the military portion of national service also does not allow for or provide an alternative for conscientious ation in Eritrea to the International Criminal Court.
+In July, the UN Human Rights Council adopted the COI-E recommendation that the African Union establish an accountability mechanism to investigate, prosecute, and try indi-